top of page

 THE BLOCK PARTY

-D-Nice, Slick Rick and The Soapbox Presents: Stoop Sessions, blending the best of classic hip-hop and R&B on our newly added Octavia E. Butler Stage!
+Come for the books, stay for the community old-school block party blending the best of classic hip-hop and R&B on our Octavia E. Butler Stage!

 yogo_edited_edited.png